 During the 1880s and 1890s, the regiment undertook garrison duties across the British Empire.
 On the outbreak of the Boer War (1899-1902), 1st Battalion was sent to South Africa and fought throughout the conflict.

 The regiment also raised 14 Territorial battalions and 11 Reserve and Service battalions.
 Three of the Territorial battalions were sent to Gallipoli in 1915.

 During the Second World War (1939-45), 1st Battalion served in France and had to be evacuated from Cherbourg in June 1940.
-It then remained in Britain until October 1944, when it took part in the Normandy landings, before serving during Operation Market Garden and the liberation of Holland later that year.
+It then remained in Britain until June 1944, when it took part in the Normandy landings, before serving during Operation Market Garden and the liberation of Holland later that year.
 It went on to serve throughout the remainder of the North-West Europe campaign.

 In January 1959, it was amalgamated with The Royal Scots Fusiliers to form The Royal Highland Fusiliers (Princess Margaret’s Own Glasgow and Ayrshire Regiment).

 The National Army Museum works with a network of Regimental and Corps Museums across the UK to help preserve and share the history and traditions of the Army and its soldiers.